Cape hospitals take different stands on elective surgeries

 We are here for you, stay home for us.

-He said Southeast "will perform urgent, emergency and essential cases" and will "continue to monitor the regional situation and align our operations in keeping our patients and staff safety the top priority."
+He said Southeast will perform urgent, emergency and essential cases and will continue to monitor the regional situation and align our operations in keeping our patients and staff safety the top priority.

 In announcing it will resume elective procedures, Saint Francis said it will follow all guidelines issued by CMS and the Centers for Disease Control and Prevention (CDC) for resuming elective surgeries, including coronavirus testing for all surgical patients before their procedures.

-For any patient requiring an overnight stay, one visitor will be permitted and the visitor will also be tested before the patient's scheduled surgery.
+For any patient requiring an overnight stay, one visitor will be permitted and the visitor will also be tested before the patients scheduled surgery.

 Join the newsletter